pippim/pippim.github.io/programs/mserve.md

 files in the GitHub `src` folder to a new directory on your machine.
 For example, `<HOME>/mserve` for Linux, Mac, Chrome OS or Windows Subsystem for Linux (WSL).
-Unless you are running Ubuntu 16.04 LTS under extended security maintenance, you will have to make changes to `mserve.py` and the programs it calls.
+Unless you are running Ubuntu 16.04 LTS under Extended Security Maintenance (ESM), you will have to make changes to `mserve.py` and the programs it calls.

 For Windows, the installation directory would be  `<HOME>\mserve`